Cordobo/angularx-qrcode/README.md

 # angularx-qrcode
-`angularx-qrcode` is a Ionic 3 and Angular4+ QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4+ app.
-It is a drop-in replacement for the no-longer-supported angular2 component `ng2-qrcode` and based on qrcodejs.
+`angularx-qrcode` is a Ionic 3 and Angular4+ QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4+ app with support for AOT.
+It is a drop-in replacement for the no-longer-maintained angular2 component `ng2-qrcode` and based on qrcodejs.

+## AOT - Ahead Of Time Compilation
+`angularx-qrcode` supports AOT Compilation (Ahead-of-Time Compilation) which results in significant faster rendering.
+For further information see https://angular.io/guide/aot-compiler

 ## Installation